hashemi-st/project-2-liara/README.md

 - MongoDB
 - GraphQL

 ## Installation
-1.Clone the repository:
+1. Clone the repository:
+    ```bash
     git clone <repository-url>
+    ```
-2.Install dependencies:
+2. Install dependencies:
+    ```bash
     cd company-directory-backend
     npm install
+    ```
-3.Configure MongoDB:
+3. Configure MongoDB:
-.
-Install MongoDB and ensure it is running on your system.
+   - Install MongoDB and ensure it is running on your system.
-.
-Update the MongoDB connection URL in src/index.js if necessary.
+   - If necessary, update the MongoDB connection URL in `src/index.js`.

 ## Usage
 .
 Start the server: